 Becoming A Living Legend

-When Don Pedro was pardoned by Governor Muñoz Marín on November 15, 1964 he was still in the Presbyterian Hospital.
-His pardon produced a great reaction throughout Puerto Rico, and many people made their way to the hospital to witness his release from custody.
-By this point in his life Don Pedro had established a space for himself in the history of Puerto Rico as a symbol of the fight for liberation from colonialism.
-Juan Antonio Corretjer, the poet who worked so closely with Don Pedro and was imprisoned with him in Atlanta Penitentiary, would write later about him as being among those people who “by the strength of soul, passes to posterity still alive.”
-The legacy of Don Pedro was so significant that he was seen by some as a living legend.
+When Don Pedro was pardoned by Governor Muñoz Marín on November 15, 1964, he had been in the Presbyterian Hospital since 1956.
+His pardon produced a great reaction throughout Puerto Rico and many people made their way to the hospital to witness his release from custody.
+By this point in his life, Don Pedro had earned space for himself in the history of Puerto Rico as a symbol of its fight for liberation from colonialism.
+Juan Antonio Corretjer later wrote about him as being among those people who “by the strength of soul, passes to posterity still alive.”

 One month later, on December 12, 1964, the Argentinian revolutionary Ernesto ‘Ché’ Guevara dedicated part of his speech in front of the United Nations General Assembly to highlight the case of Don Pedro: “We express our solidarity with the people of Puerto Rico and their great leader, Pedro Albizu Campos, who, in another act of hypocrisy, was released at age 72, almost unable to speak, paralyzed, after spending a lifetime in jail.
 Albizu Campos is a symbol of the as yet unfree but indomitable Latin America.
 Years and years in prison, almost unbearable pressures in jail, mental torture, solitude, total isolation from his people and his family, the insolence of the conqueror and his lackeys in the land where he was born–nothing broke his will.
 The delegation of Cuba, on behalf of its people, pays a tribute of admiration and gratitude to a patriot who dignifies our America.”